keep-network/website/src/pages/team.md

 title: Team
 hero:
   name: " "
-  title: Buidling Bridges
+  title: BUIDLing Bridges
   body: Below you'll find the folks building tBTCv2 on Threshold, the first
     decentralized bridge from Bitcoin to Ethereum.
 The Keep team is an active contributor to Threshold.
-  image: /images/keep-image.png
+  image: /images/feature-tbtc1.svg
 team_section:
   title: Keep Team
   hp: